 This smart power strip from Geeni allows you to connect up to 9 devices simultaneously, making it a great purchase for places like offices or dorm rooms where multiple people would need to connect a lot of devices.
 You can use the six power outlets to connect plugs, while the three USB-A ports on the side can charge your smartphones and other similar devices.

 The USB ports can deliver a maximum of 2.4A output voltage which isn’t all that fast but should get the job done.
 The attached cord is 6-feet-long which should be sufficient for most people.
-The strip connects via an app, and you can link it to your Wi-Fi Network.
+The strip connects via an app, which you can link to your Wi-Fi Network.
 You can then use voice commands to control the features via your Google Home device.

 4. Meross Smart Power Strip

 While this power strip works with Apple HomeKit, a few differences make it stand out compared to other options on this list.
 It has four power sockets and four USB-A ports on the side to charge smartphones, tablets, and other accessories.